Fusion86/GitKrakenBoardToWekan/README.md

 It uses the API because Wekan's actual official CSV importer doesn't work.
 In some places I guessed the API endpoints because the documentation sucks donkey ass.

+**This script ONLY works when the user is an admin user.
+Not sure why.**

 ## Usage

 ```